OFS/ofs-platform-afu-bbb/plat_if_develop/ofs_plat_if/docs/PIM_AFU_interface.md

 # AFU Developers: Connecting an AFU to a Platform #

 The Platform Interface Manager (PIM) is the interface between an accelerator (an AFU) and the platform (the FIM).
-The PIM has two core components:
+AFU developers rely on two of the core components covered in [PIM Core Concepts](PIM_core_concepts.md):

-1. A fixed top-level module name and SystemVerilog wrapper around FIM interfaces.
+1. Shims for transforming standardized AFU-side interfaces to platform-specific FIM interfaces.
-2. Shims for transforming standardized AFU-side interfaces to platform-specific FIM interfaces.
+2. A fixed top-level module name and SystemVerilog wrapper around FIM interfaces.

 These two components are actually separable, though full cross-platform portability depends on using both together.
 Here, we will describe the PIM under the assumption that both are used.